 Aiphone is one of the most respected brands of security communication systems.
 They have an extensive range of intercoms and related products.
 The product lineup includes peer-to-peer IP intercoms, hardwired intercoms with IP capability, multi-tenant intercoms, app capable video intercoms, emergency intercoms, intercom doorbells, and more.

-- The JP Series is a touchscreen video intercom for room to room communication in smaller offices.
+JP Series (Touchscreen Intercom): A simple, touchscreen video intercom for room to room communication.

 - Only the IXG, IX and JO Series are cloud based and offer a mobile app for management

 - Most Aiphone models are network-based, local systems that can only be managed from inside the building

 - Lack of two-way video calling depletes visitor experience at the door